immutable/contracts/audits/random/202403-threat-model-random.md

 Separating the process across two transactions is required as otherwise, if the process was included in a single transaction, the game player could request a random number be generated, and then revert the transaction if the random output was not one that they wanted.
 The game player could repeat the process until the random number generated was one that they did want.
 This scenario is partcularly applicable to the Immutable zkEVM where game players use the Immutable Passport wallet contract.
 These contracts have multi-call capability, allowing the game player to call the game contract in one call and then assess the result of any action in a secondary call, all done within the one transaction.

-Linking requests with fulfilment actions with a request id is important to ensure the game player is locked into which random number they will receive.
-Not using an identifier linking the request and fulfilment could allow the game player to choose which fulfilment action to utilise, reverting ones that are not advantageous to them.
+Linking requests to fulfillment actions using a request id is important to ensure the game player is locked into which random number they will receive.
+Not using an identifier linking the request and fulfillment could allow the game player to choose which fulfillment action to utilise, reverting ones that are not advantageous to them.

 If a payment is going to be involved in the overall game action that results in the random number being generated, then this payment must happen in the first transaction.
 This is important as it locks the user into paying for the random number, no matter what the outcome of the random generation process.

+Note that despite the two transaction approach described above, the solution described in this document includes a mechanism that requires only one transaction per random value generation.
+This *sequences* methodology is appropriate for some situations, and not others.

-### Random Seeds vs Random Numbers
+## Random Seeds vs Random Numbers
 Random number sources for blockchain typically can produce one value per block.
 However, multiple games may need multiple random numbers for multiple players all in the same block.
-To achieve this we treat blockchain random values (for example the block hash) as random seed values from which are derived personalised random numbers.
-Random numbers will be personalised based on the following factors:
+To achieve this blockchain random values (for example the block hash) are treated as random seed values from which are derived personalised random numbers.
+Random numbers are personalised based on the following factors:

 * Game contract address.
 This will be deemed to be a proxy for the game itself.
 * msg.sender address.
 This will be deemed to be a proxy for the user.
 The assumption is that either an EOA (Externally Owned Account, that is a Metamask wallet account), or a Passport contract will interact directly with the game contract.